CorentinWicht/RESTINGLAB/UPDATES.md

 • TO DO

-Use triggers to restrain data length (!)
+DipFit.bmp figures should be saved as .fig and not .bmp (useless) Use triggers to restrain data length (!)
 Check the source neighbouring matrix
 Find a solution for statistics on frequency bins (3rd figures)